mahealamuq/De-Novo-Genome-Assembly-and-Gene-Prediction-Using-Velvet/README.md

 ---

-# Q1.
-Did you find hits in the three searches?
+## Q1.
+Did I find hits in the three searches?

-## Answer

 Yes, hits were found in the genome contigs and predicted proteins, but no meaningful 16S rRNA hit was found among the predicted genes.